vgirishkumar/IRIS/README.md

 # IRIS

-A runtime for Interaction Resources & Information Services
+A runtime for Interaction, Reporting & Information Services.

 ## Purpose